Cyriaque Lamar

 “It’s easy to be an apex predator, when you got dazzle camouflage.”

-“You’re a real shithead, Lina.”
+“You’re a right shithead, Lina.”

 “I exist in a slipstream of atoms, like everyone else.
 That’s the difference between you and me: I don’t pretend otherwise.”

-“Shut up!” wailed Tippi.
-“Shut up, shut up!”
+“Shut up, shut up!” wailed Tippi.

-“I just wanted to see a mammal!”
+“I just wanted to meet a mammal!”

-Overnight, Tippi riddled over the spat.
+Overnight, Tippi riddled over the tiff.

 Mammals have no advocates around these parts, she fumed.

-Lina vetoed her plan from the jump.
+Lina vetoed her plan from the jump:

 “Wait for Xoz to wake up, it’s too risky to swim without him.”